Academics at SCA

 The focus of our biblical studies at the Primary stage is on how God worked in and through the people of the Bible.
 Students will also be learning and memorizing key Bible verses.

-Students are introduced to age-appropriate historical fiction during class corresponding with the period of history being studied.
+Students are introduced to age-appropriate historical fiction during class corresponding with the period of history being studied, as well as classical literature.
 Students are led in exercises that identify main ideas, plot, and description of characters and setting.

 Science